-The underwriters propose to offer shares of our common stock directly to the public at the initial public offering price per share shown on the cover of this prospectus and to certain dealers at that price less a concession not in excess of \$0. per share.
-After this offering, the offering price and other selling terms may be changed by the underwriters.
+The representatives of the underwriters have advised us that the underwriters propose to offer the shares of common stock directly to the public at the public offering price on the cover of this prospectus and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$ per share.
+After the offering, the representatives may change the offering price and other selling terms.
+Sales of shares made outside of the United States may be made by affiliates of the underwriters.